-Once you’ve selected your arrangement of annuals, perennials, tropicals, you need a home for your plants that will accentuate their beauty and seamlessly blend with the rest of your space’s décor.
-Our selection of hand-crafted pots may be the perfect solution for your plants.
+How do you ensure you’ll have the perfect patio plant?
+Once you’ve selected your annuals, perennials, and/or tropicals, you need a home for them that will accentuate their beauty, seamlessly blending with the rest of your space’s décor.
+Choosing that “home” is an important decision!
+Our huge selection of hand-crafted pots in many sizes may be the perfect solution for your plants.
 Selecting the proper size pot, allowing for drainage, and caring for your plants once you’ve transferred them are all important steps in maximizing the health of your blooms.

 Pot Size